 - Engage in co-viewing experiences, where parents and children explore digital content together, discussing its purpose and impact.

-Research supports the claim that children imitate parental technology habits, emphasising the importance of mindful tech use among adults.
+Research supports the claim that children imitate parental technology habits, emphasising the importance of mindful tech use among adults.ย For more ways to build emotional resilience in yourself and your children, especially when managing tech-related stress, read How Can Parents Build Emotional Resilience in Themselves and Their Children?.

 Cultural Connection